On the de Rham homology of affine varieties in characteristic 0: Preliminaries

 \begin{proof} Let $f:C^{\bullet} \rightarrow C'^{\bullet}$ be a morphism of complexes.
 Let $\mathcal J^{\bullet,\bullet}$ and $\mathcal J'^{\bullet, \bullet}$ be Cartan-Eilenberg resolutions of $C^{\bullet}$ and $C'^{\bullet}$, respectively.
 Then $f$ induces a map $\mathcal J^{\bullet,\bullet} \rightarrow \mathcal J'^{\bullet, \bullet}$ that is unique up to homotopy (see page 33 in \cite{grothendieck}), which induces a map $F(\mathcal J^{\bullet,\bullet}) \rightarrow F(\mathcal J'^{\bullet, \bullet})$ that is unique up to homotopy.
 Thus from \autoref{dbtoss} this induces a morphism of spectral sequences for the hyperderived functors of a functor $F$ applied to $C^{\bullet}$ and $C'^{\bullet}$.
 Chain homotopic maps induce the same morphisms on cohomology, so this is well-defined. \end{proof}

-We use \autoref{canusesequence} to construct the Hodge-de-Rham spectral sequences for our embeddings.
+We use \autoref{canusesequence} to construct the Hodge-de Rham spectral sequences for our embeddings.
 Given a de Rham complex, we take injective resolutions to obtain a double complex, and use its column-filtered spectral sequence.

 Finally we recall the notion of degree-shifted morphisms of spectral sequences.

 \begin{definition} [see Definition 2.1 in \cite{switala}] Let $E$ and $E'$ be two spectral sequences with respective differentials $d$ and $d'$.
 If $a,b\in \mathbb Z$, a morphism $u:E\to E'$ of bidegree $(a,b)$ is a family of morphisms $u^{p.q}_r:E^{p,q}_r\to E'^{p+a,q+b}_r$ such that the $u_r^{p,q}$ are compatible with the differentials and $u^{p,q}_{r+1}$ is induced on cohomology by $u_r^{p,q}$. \end{definition}